LEARN MORE ABOUT FLEX LEARNING DAYS

-Flexible learning involves online or teacher-prepared lessons that students do when away form the physical school building.
-By using one-to-one Chromebooks or other digital devices and by making provisions for students without such devices, Jordan Public Schools (JPS) recognizes that education can continue even when students and teachers are not in the same location.
-Along with emphasizing the value of learning, the Flexible Learning Day encourages character growth in the areas of self-sufficiency, adaptability and perseverance.
+Flexible learning involves online or teacher-prepared lessons that students complete when away from the physical school building.
+Using one-to-one devices and making provisions for students without such devices, Jordan Public Schools (JPS) recognizes that education can continue even when students and teachers are not in the same location.
+Along with emphasizing the value of learning, the Flexible Learning Day encourages character growth in the areas of self-sufficiency, adaptability, and perseverance.

 What are the goals of JPS Flexible Learning Days?

-- To allow JPS grade 5-12 students an opportunity to practice the kind of online learning that is increasingly part of both college study and workplace training.
+- To allow JPS grades 5-12 students an opportunity to practice the kind of online learning that is increasingly part of both college study and workplace training.